-Less fuel, better economy.
+'Less fuel, better economy'.
 Is it true and will it save me money?

-Having a lighter load does prove to have better fuel economy, but in reality the effect with fuel is minimal, due to the insignificant weight that a full tank has on your car.
+Having a lighter load does prove to give better fuel economy, but in reality, the effect is minimal due to the insignificant weight that a full tank has on your car.
 What's worse is buying petrol more frequently, which will cause you to drive more miles to a station, when you can save trips and fill up less often.